stanleyaz/Predicting-Customer-Churn/README.md

 ---

 # Data Dictionary
-After joining the two datasets together, these are the features that remained in the combined dataset.
+After joining the two datasets together, these are the features that remained in the new combined dataset - [brass.csv](./data/brass.csv)

 |**S/No**|**Feature**|**Type**|**Description**|
 |:---|:---|:---|:---|
 |1|`id`|int64|Unique ID for each customer in the dataset|